 There are way more than 8 reasons why you should put Alpena, Michigan on your summer bucket list!
 For the sake of saving precious time, we’ve narrowed it down to 8 adventures that you absolutely MUST see and do during your Alpena vacation.
-Save this list to your summer bucket list this season or save for next summer ‘to-dos’.
+Save this list to your summer 2021 “must-dos” or save for next summer’s ‘to-dos’.

 In no particular order:

 - The Lady Michigan & Great Lakes Maritime Heritage Center – Dive into this one and only freshwater